 Things to do in Zadar

-Zadar is a true treasury of archaeological and ancient monuments, medieval and Renaissance periods, and many contemporary architectural achievements such as the first sea organs in the world, so you’ll have a lot things to do in Zadar.
+Zadar is a true treasury of archaeological and ancient monuments, medieval and Renaissance periods, and many contemporary architectural achievements such as the first Sea organs in the world, so you’ll have a lot of things to do in Zadar.

-The city of Zadar is an easily reached destination by land, sea and air.
-It has a good traffic infrastructure through which it is directly connected to other bigger cities of the Republic of Croatia: Zagreb, Rijeka, Split and Dubrovnik, with extraordinary accommodation and contemporary service of numerous marinas.
+Zadar is an easily reached destination by land, sea, and air.
+It has a good traffic infrastructure through which it is directly connected to other bigger cities of the Republic of Croatia: Zagreb, Rijeka, Split, and Dubrovnik, with extraordinary accommodation and contemporary service of many marinas.

 What to see in Zadar